Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-where $\eta_t$ is the step size, and $\nabla_{\blambda}\mathcalF(\blambda)$ is a descent direction (again, taking a positive step in this direction leads to an increase in the function value).
-Since the expectation over $\bomega\sim q(\bomega\mid \blambda)$ can be \textbf{intractable}, we can compute the noisy unbiased estimate of the gradient with Monte Carlo samples (Monte Carlo gradients), hence the name Monte Carlo VI:
+where $\eta_t>0$ is the step size, and $\nabla_{\blambda}\mathcalF(\blambda)$ is a descent direction (again, taking a positive step in this direction leads to an increase in the function value).
+However, the expectation in \eqref{equation:grad_elbo_theo1} over $\bomega\sim q(\bomega\mid \blambda)$ is often \textbf{intractable}.
+In such cases, we approximate the gradient using Monte Carlo samples (\textit{Monte Carlo gradients} or \textit{MC gradients}); hence the name Monte Carlo VI.
+Specifically, drawing $S$ samples $\bomega_s \sim q(\bomega\mid \blambda)$, we compute the unbiased estimator: